Mind

 When deciding which branch to delete in Git, there are several factors to consider.
 Firstly, you should determine if the branch is still relevant to the project.
 If a branch was created for a specific feature or bug fix that has already been completed and merged into the main codebase, it is safe to delete.

-See also Docker how to delete container
+See also How to delete duplicate photos on Iphone

 Secondly, you should consider if the branch contains any valuable code or commits that have not been merged into the main codebase.
 If there are important changes that have not been merged, you may want to merge them into another branch or create a new branch before deleting the old one.